swistakm/solrq/README.md

 ## quick reference

-Full reference can be found in package documentation but here is a short reference.
+Full reference can be found in API reference documentation but here is a short reference.

 ### boosting queries